-SARS-CoV-2 JN.1 mRNA has no or negligible influence on the ability to drive and use machines.
+SARS-CoV-2 LP.8.1 mRNA has no or negligible influence on the ability to drive and use machines.
 However, some of the effects mentioned under section 4.8 may temporarily affect the ability to drive or use machines.